pauarge/mina-action/README.md

-# MINA CUSTOM ACTION FOR GITHUB
+# Mina deploy for GitHub Actions

 This action permits to use mina to deploy your application on your vps.
 It's is based on ruby:2.5.0 docker image.
 If you want to run with another version of ruby, you can change the Dockerfile and use your forked version.